-Tastes like brownie batter, yet is filled with heart-healthy fiber and antioxidants, this dark chocolate amaranth pudding is a healthy way to satisfy those chocolate cravings.
+Tastes like brownie batter, this dark chocolate amaranth pudding is a healthy way to satisfy those chocolate cravings.
+Get the recipe now.

 Move over gooey chocolate mug cakes, there’s a new healthier dessert in my life.
-Seriously, I can’t believe how good these puddings are!
+Seriously, I can’t believe how good these dark chocolate amaranth puddings are!

 This recipe does make 4 servings, so you really don’t have to choose: eat a bowl the night-of while it’s warm, then eat the leftovers cold the next day ;).